 Key virtual benchmarks for attendees include:

-● Net Promoter Score: Attendees give conferences a score of +16, but webinars a higher score of +46.
+Attendees give conferences a score of +16, but webinars have a higher score of +46.
 (The scale is from -100 to +100, and a score of more than 0 indicates they have more promoters than detractors.)

-● Value for time: Attendees say webinars and virtual trade shows are better value for time compared to F2F events.
+Attendees say webinars and virtual trade show better value for time compared to F2F events.

-Participating in shows with a virtual component can extend the value of the show beyond the few days of the physical event.
-This can present more opportunities to meaningfully engage with contacts through chat, online speed networking, hosted roundtable discussions and more.
+Participating in shows with a virtual component can extend the value of the show beyond a few days of the physical event.
+This can present more opportunities to meaningfully engage with contacts through chat, online speed networking, hosted roundtable discussions, and more.

-While measurement is key to understanding which events are performing best, many struggle to measure the impact of their events in any meaningful way.
-You want to understand whether or not this event made attendees more likely to complete a desired action.
+While measurement is key to understanding which events are performing best, many struggles to measure the impact of their events in any meaningful way.
+You want to understand whether or not this event made attendees more likely to complete the desired action.

 Integrate your lead capture data with your survey to ask booth visitors questions related to your impact objectives.
 Did they learn more information about what products/services the business offers?
 Are they any more likely to purchase your products or services because of the event?

 As you look at the options available this year, consider the four key components of a successful trade show.
 Does the show know your objectives and have they advised you on how to meet those objectives?
 How are they using technology to facilitate meaningful connections?
 Do they have a strong commitment to sustainability?
 How will you measure success?
 If you implement consistent measurement tools, you can make comparisons across all the events you organize and attend.
 The result is clarity – a clear answer of which events make the biggest difference to your organizational objectives.